-At the beginning of the pandemic, we used this pattern to assemble kits for volunteers to make and donate.
+UPDATE: At the beginning of the pandemic, this pattern was used to assemble kits for volunteers to make and donate.

-It's still a great mask for ease of instructions and quick sew-up, and the one I use when I need to quickly make a batch my own household.
-Truth is, it's as good as the tones I sell, they simply don't require the extra steps to make them precisely tailored looking and consistent.
+It's still a great mask for ease of instructions and quick sew-up, and still the one I'll use when I need to quickly make a batch for my own household.
+It requires very little precision or practice, suitable for most beginners looking to sew a mask.

 The goal of THIS pattern: